grouparoo/grouparoo/documents/deployment/docker.md

-# Deploying Grouparoo with Docker
+# Deploying Grouparoo with Docker & Docker Compose

 ## Example

-An example project can be found at https://github.com/grouparoo/latest
+An example project can be found at https://github.com/grouparoo/app-example

 ## Getting Started